 Moreover, on 28 December 2019 three churches, belonging to the Sudan Interior Church, the Catholic Church and the Orthodox Church, were razed to the ground in Bout Town in Blue Nile State.
 Church members reported the arson attacks to the police, but no investigations were conducted.
 The Christian communities rebuilt the churches from local materials, but on 16 January 2020 the churches were burned down again.
 The State and Federal governments have pledged to investigate the attacks and rebuild the churches; however, to date, the churches have only been offered the equivalent of $900 compensation and no perpetrator has been charged.

-Furthermore, the SCOC building in Jabarona was attacked on 18 December, 2019 and again on the 14, 21 and 29 January, 2020.
+Furthermore, the SCOC building in Jabarona was attacked on 18 December 2019 and again on the 14, 21 and 29 January, 2020.
 During each incident, the assailants attempted to burn down parts of the church building.
 In addition to the attacks, church leaders received serious threats from Muslim extremists living in the area, who warned that they would not allow churches to be built in the area even if official permission was granted.
 The Ministry of Religious Affairs and Endowments has formed a committee to investigate these attacks and threats.

 There have been some limited positive developments in recent months.
 On 9 September 2019 Sudan’s Court of Appeal ruled that land belonging to the Baptist Church, which had been confiscated by the infamous National Intelligence and Security Service (NISS, now rebranded the General Intelligence Service), should be returned to the church.